Huy-GV/BlogApp/README.md

 - Users can upload basic information and view basic usage stats on their profile page
 - Administrators can assign/ remove Moderator role to/ from any user
 - Moderators can hide posts/ comments and their status will be decided by Administrators
+- Administrators can create and lift bans on offending users.

 ## Images